CrisBogucki/cb-cqrs/README.md

 # cb-cqrs
-The CRQS library as TypeScript for angular framework
+The CQRS library as TypeScript for angular framework

 ## Installation
 - Using npm